Teaching Students How to Make Healthier Food & Drink Choices at School

 We visit your school and educate students during their classroom, lunch period, gym, , after-school, or at special events.
 Using our children's comic book, Root for the Beet, we teach kids how to make healthier food and drink choices.
 Every child receives a book to take home.
 Beet will attend and sign their books. $17 per student.

 Contact us to book a program!

 Education on the Farm

-Tour the farm and learn about what is growing in each area.
+Tour the farm and our hoop houses and learn about what is growing in each area.
 Understand what sustainable and organic really means.
 Participate in soil mixing, planting, and harvesting.
 Throughout the visit, students taste different, fruits, vegetables and herbs.
 Heart & Beet may visit the farm that day as well!
 Click here to download flyer: Field Trip to HeartBeet Farms

 Contact us to learn more.